Pay now or pay (more) later

 Buy outright + SIM-only plan vs 24-month contract

 First, look at the outright cost of the phone and then add in the cost of a SIM-only plan over 24 months.
-SIM-only plans are available from telcos including Telstra, Optus, Vodafone and Amaysim.
-It's not pre-paid or pay-as-you-go, although that's another option too.
+SIM-only plans are available from telcos including Telstra, Optus, Vodafone as well as mobile virtual network operators (MVNO) such as Aldi and Amaysim.
+It's not pre-paid or pay-as-you-go, although that's an option too.

 There are examples below to give you some idea of the options to combine phone and SIM and compare with some plans.
 We've used these as a starting point for comparison, but there are other plans with more or less data to choose from.
 To apply this idea to your situation, look at how much data you need and compare plans at that price point.
 There will also be other considerations such as special deals, bonus offers and so on that will vary with your particular situation.